NoBrainerGames/nobrainergames.github.io/_posts/2025-01-01-moving-forward.md

 My first thought was to simply apply the difference between the origin and the CoM to particle positions in the physics solvers.
 Easy right?
 Well, the next link in this chain of problems was how to get the CoM in the first place.

-The obvious way to get the CoM is to (1) accumulate the sum of all particle grid coordinates and (2) divide the sum by the number of particles.
+The obvious way is to (1) accumulate the sum of all particle grid coordinates and (2) divide the sum by the number of particles.
 Since the grid coordinates are computed on GPU, this means that the CoM calculation should also be done there:

 ```nim
 # Nim shader module